richardpenman/maze/README.md

 ## Results

-By default generate a maze using DST:
+By default generate a maze image using a depth first search algorithm:

     $ python maze.py